The Power of Vintage

 About

-About BinaryValue.com -A Tribute to Innovative Computers & their Engineers -
+About BinaryValue.com -A Tribute to Innovative Computers and the Engineers Behind Them

 Special thanks go to:

-- Tim Berners-Lee (inventor of the World Wide Web.. and the European CERN for not being selfish with its inventions)
+- Tim Berners-Lee – Creator of the World Wide Web, and to CERN for freely sharing this world-changing invention

-- Linus Torvalds (main developer of the Linux kernel.. without him, building and hosting WEB would be a privilege of the few)
+- Linus Torvalds – Principal developer of the Linux kernel.
+Without him, building and hosting the modern web would be a luxury reserved for a few

-- Jay Glenn Miner (the Amiga's father and engineer on the Atari 2600 & Atari 8-bit family)
+- Jay Glenn Miner – Father of the Amiga, and key engineer behind the Atari 2600 and 8-bit family

-- Dave Haynie (chief engineer at Commodore International)
+- Dave Haynie – Chief engineer at Commodore International, and a vital force in Amiga's evolution

-- Clive Sinclair (inventor of the ZX Spectrum)
+- Sir Clive Sinclair – Inventor of the ZX Spectrum, who brought computing to millions

 Alto